metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 ## Migrating to a production installation

-If you've already created questions, dashboards, collections and so on, and you want to migrate them to the production-ready database, see [Migrating from MetabasePreparing Metabase for running in production](migrating-from-h2).
+If you've been running Metabase with the default H2 application database and your team has already created questions, dashboards, collections and so on, that's no problem.
+You can migrate to a production database at any time (though the sooner you do, the better).
+See [Migrating from the default H2 database to a production database](migrating-from-h2).

 ## Troubleshooting